Mark Leibowitz, M.D., Chief Medical Officer

 Endocrinology & Metabolism, and is a consultant endocrinologist for the Diabetes Clinic at the Martin Luther King Jr. Multi-Service Ambulatory Care Center.
 He has also served as a program director for residents and endocrinology fellows, and as a clerkship director for the Drew/UCLA medical students.
 Dr. Hsia has been conducting clinical research over the past 13 years, including both industry and investigator-initiated trials, and has been funded by grants from National Institutes of Health and the American Diabetes Association.
 He has also published original research, book chapters, review papers and CME programs on the management of lipid disorders, insulin resistance, and diabetes mellitus.

-Dr Robert A Jenders, Principal Investigator, Panorama City
+Robert A Jenders, M.D., Primary Principal Investigator

 Robert A Jenders, MD, MS, FACP, FACMI is Professor of Medicine and Co-Director of the Center for Biomedical Informatics at Charles Drew University and is Health Sciences Clinical Professor of Medicine and Associate Director of the Clinical and Translational Science Institute at the University of California, Los Angeles.
 A native of Milwaukee, Wisconsin, he received his undergraduate degree in computer science from Marquette University; completed his MD degree and did his medical residency at the University of Wisconsin-Madison; earned a master’s degree in computer science at Northeastern University; and completed a postdoctoral fellowship in biomedical informatics at Harvard University and the Massachusetts General Hospital.
 He is board-certified in internal medicine and clinical informatics, and he teaches in the residency training program and provides primary care at Harbor-UCLA Medical Center.